wshare26/cse15l-lab-reports/lab-report-2.md

 ![image](https://github.com/wshare26/cse15l-lab-reports/assets/156359336/509af768-d213-49a8-afdd-bd70fc985af8)

+Because I `scp` the path to the public key to the server, it is saved there and I am able to log in without using my password.

 ***Part 3***
 ---
-I think the biggest thing that I have learned in week 3 was learning how to edit the code of NumberServer.java.
+I think the biggest thing that I have learned in week 3 was learning how to edit the code of NumberServer.java to make the intended usage slightly different.
+This is because when we first started the server, all that we had done was git clone an implementation of a web server that was given to us.
+However, in the lab report, we had to change the code to make it fit the requirements which caused me to learn more about the `getQuery`, `getPath`, `contains`, and `split` methods.
+As a result, I was able to change the code of the NumberServer.java and make it so that it fits the requirements of lab report 2.